nonoesp/GettingArchitectureDoneKit/README.md

 ![Stairs From Plan Steps](Links/Util_StairsFromPlanSteps.jpg)

 Create flat stairs with plan steps referenced from a 2D drawing and a height.
 Multiple stairs can be created at a time sharing a given height.

-## TODO

-This library is moving into a different structure.
-Rather than having a single file with all the clusters, each function will have independent files, with proper prefixes so the library can be browsed with ease just by looking into the file names.
-In that way, the library will work as a set of helper functions which will be versioned independently.

-What follows is a list with proposed functions that are to be developed [or are already developed in some way in the current library].
-Anyone is free to developed any of the parts, propose new ones, and re-factor existing ones.

-All the functions on bold have already been developed, but they are still not available.

-### Utilities

-* GADGeometryColorGradient
-* **GADGeometryExtrudeFromCenter**
-* GADGeometrySortByNeighbours
-* **GADCurveFromCenter**
-* **GADCurveOffset**
-* GADCurveSubCurveWithPoints
-* **GADPointOnPlane**
-* GADPeopleMaker
-* **GADRectangleFromCenter**

-### Workflows

-* **GADWorkflowDictionary**
-* **GADWorkflowBake**

 ## License